Sean-Sanneman/README-generator/Develop/README.md

   ## Description

-  This is a README generator, meant to help you generate a detailed README filewithout having to format it yourself.
-Answer the questions when prompted, and the generator will format a README file for you.
+  This is a README generator.
+It formats a README.md file for you, so you don't have to.

   ## Table Of Contents